OzzyProjects/datalink_layer_sniffer/README.md

 # Raw socket sniffer Linux

-**Raw socket based Linux sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.**
+**Raw socket Linux sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.**

 It binds to an network interface with her name, after set up it in promiscuous mode.